 Remove all other insects such as:

-- Spiders – Simply shoo spiders off the leaves while you’re outside.
+• Spiders – Arachnids, not insects, but you don’t want them in your monarch enclosure… Simply shoo spiders off the leaves while you’re outside.

-- Other predators and predator larvae – The most common predators we see on our milkweed are adult and larval ladybugs (larvae look like red and black alligators), syrphid fly larvae (look like brown or green worm slinkies), and lacewing larvae (look like little crocodiles).
+• Other predators and predator larvae – The most common predators we see on our milkweed are adult and larval ladybugs (larvae look like red and black alligators), syrphid fly larvae (look like brown or green worm slinkies), and lacewing larvae (look like little alligators).
 Don’t kill them!
 Simply blow them off onto an outdoor plant and let them continue hunting.

 A beautiful Carolina mantis hunting on our milkweed.
 Larger predators will scuffle right off the plants when you get too close.

-We then place stems of milkweed that we plan to immediately use into floral tubes that are placed into empty glasses/jars for support.
-Those are then put in the Monarch cage.
+Then, immediately place stems of milkweed into floral tubes that are placed into empty glasses/jars for support.
+Those are then put in the monarch enclosure.

-For milkweed we’re not going to use immediately: we wrap the cut stems in damp paper towels, then place it all into plastic bags that we store in our fridge.
+For milkweed you’re not going to use immediately: wrap the cut stems in damp paper towels, then place it all into plastic bags stored in your fridge.
 (Milkweed lasts for many days properly stored in the fridge.)
+Bring the cuttings to room temperature before providing it to your caterpillars.

-Step 2: Raise Monarch butterflies in your indoor enclosure.
+Step 4: Raise monarch butterflies in your enclosure.

-Now the Monarch caterpillars do a lot of the work for you: eating and growing.
+Now the monarch caterpillars do a lot of the work for you: eating and growing.
 Take time to observe them and enjoy the view.
-They’re fascinating little critters and their antennae are adorable!
+They’re fascinating creatures.
+And their antennae are adorable!

-- Daily cleaning – You’ll need to clean the frass (aka poop) out of the bottom of the cage on a daily basis to reduce the potential for disease.
+You’ll need to clean the frass (aka poop) out of the bottom of the cage on a daily basis to reduce the potential for diseases/pathogens.
 This means changing out the paper towels on the bottom of the cage, carefully making sure you’re not also getting rid of any caterpillars who might be hanging out on the bottom.
 (Frass makes great plant fertilizer!)

 WARNING: One thing you do NOT want to do is place bowls of water in your cage.
-This can lead to drowned caterpillars.
+This will likely lead to drowned caterpillars.

 Gently pulling large third-fifth instar Monarch caterpillars off of old milkweed and placing them on new milkweed during a milkweed changeout and cage cleaning.
 For very small, delicate first and second instar caterpillars, you might instead want to remove the leaves/stems they’re on and place them in the new cage without touching them to reduce the likelihood of injuring them.

-After 9-14 days as a caterpillar, your Monarchs will spend another 8-13 days in the pupal stage inside of their chrysalis, wherein they’ll metamorphose into adult butterflies.
+After 9-14 days as a caterpillar, your monarchs will spend another 8-13 days in the pupal stage inside of their chrysalises, wherein they’ll metamorphose into adult butterflies.

-Soon, they’ll excrete silk from their tail ends to form a cremaster, and hang the front of their bodies down into a J-shape (aka “going to J”).
+Soon, they’ll excrete silk from their tail ends to form a cremaster, and hang the front of their bodies down into a J-shape.
 After 6-12 hours or so, they’ll then rapidly form a green chrysalis in a matter of a couple minutes, which is an amazing process to watch!

 Over the next 1-2 weeks, they remain inside their green chrysalises, forming full wings and adult body parts.
 You can see these changes taking place through the semi-translucent chrysalis walls.